arshadali07/Products-App-KMM-/README.md

 ### Navigation3 for navigation betweeen Screen
 ### Jetpack Compose for UI
 ### Flow and Coroutines for state and cocurrency
+### Due to time crunch unable to add search and testing code

 This is a Kotlin Multiplatform project targeting Android, iOS.